 Furthermore, if the plaintiff can establish that the infringement was deliberate, the statutory damages may be greatly raised.

-The amount you can recover from a successful claim, on the other hand, is determined by the facts of your case, the proof you have, and your California Copyright Infringement Attorney's competency.
+On the other hand, the amount you can recover from a successful claim is determined by the facts of your case, the proof you have, and your California Copyright Infringement Attorney's competency.

 Copyright rules are in place to safeguard people from those who would benefit from someone else's invention.
 After all, standing out from the competition in your industry might be critical to your company's success.

-So, anytime you're dealing with dodgy knock-offs or corporate espionage, know when to fight back.
+So, when dealing with dodgy knock-offs or corporate espionage, know when to fight back.